How to take erythromycin

 Before starting any course of treatment, please refer to the patient information leaflet – this can also be viewed here.

 Rosacea consultations are available through the Pharmacy2U Online Doctor service.
-Following your consultation, the correct course of treatment for will be decided, which could lead to prescription-strength treatments.
+Following your consultation, the correct course of treatment will be decided, which could lead to prescription-strength treatments.